mm80843/T3.5/docs/Benef/PBN__Benef_300.md

 # __Enhanced safety and well-being__

-## Name of the Benefit

-Smaller and individual spaces reduce the chances of disease transmission and provide a safer and healthier environment for occupants.

 ## Description of Benefits pertaining to Beneficiaries

 * [Enhanced safety and well-being attract tenants, improve occupancy rates, and increase property value.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_318.md)